LongTu/encryptionGenerator/README.md

-build all go file in influxdbUrl project
+build all go file in encryptionGenerator project
 ```
 go install encryptionGenerator/
 ```